-- At Sutton we use the following list of consequences which are in line with DfE and Step On guidance: - o Unfinished work/lost learning time being made up at break time - o Repeating unsatisfactory work until it meets the required standard - The setting of written tasks (as appropriate to the writing ability of the pupil) may be appropriate if is linked to the behaviour incident - such as a sorry card or letter or an essay about safe play etc - and takes place in the pupils' break time. - o Reparation work restoring learning areas/resources that may have been harmed/disrupted - o Repairing and restoring relationships through facilitated use of the 'Peace Path' - School based 'Community service' or imposition of a task such as picking up litter or weeding school grounds; tidying a classroom; helping clear up the dining hall after meal times; or removing graffiti. - Internal exclusion, where behaviour leads to the need for time away from other pupils in order for the learning to recover and more extensive reparation work to be undertaken. - Limited playtimes or time in class this may be necessary where there have been repeated incidents at break time or in the classroom and the pupil needs to have the opportunity to 'break the cycle' of negative behaviour. - In some cases, a special contract, in the form of a report book, will be drawn up and targets issued to improve behaviour. - Consequence sanctions may be undertaken the child's break time and/or in lesson time as deemed appropriate and are decided based on the context of the situation. - Sometimes these may involve time in Celestine room where pupils are supported to reflect on their behaviour choices however time in Celestine room is not a consequence in itself and should not in any way seem like a punishment. - If the above are not having an impact and the behaviours still persist, the Deputy Headteacher and/or Headteacher may intervene and further action may be taken in order to reduce risk of exclusion/further exclusion. , Parents will be invited in to discuss the situation further. - In more extreme cases we may use temporary (Fixed-term) or permanent exclusion, however this can only be sanctioned by the HT and should be a last resort only. - The behaviour of the child will be monitored but if there are still no improvements and behaviours pose a risk of harm that is difficult to sustain support with, then a temporarily reduced timetable may be deemed necessary whereby it is agreed that the pupil attends school on a part-time basis for a short while in order for strategies to have an impact and the pupil is able to access school in an emotionally stable state however advice on this will be sought from a representative of the Local Authority, usually a SEND Specialist Teacher.
+- At Sutton we use the following list of consequences which are in line with DfE and Step On guidance: - Unfinished work/lost learning time being made up at break time - o Repeating unsatisfactory work until it meets the required standard - The setting of written tasks (as appropriate to the writing ability of the pupil) may be appropriate if is linked to the behaviour incident - such as a sorry card or letter or an essay about safe play etc - and takes place in the pupils' break time. - o Reparation work restoring learning areas/resources that may have been harmed/disrupted - o Repairing and restoring relationships through facilitated use of the 'Peace Path' - School based 'Community service' or imposition of a task such as picking up litter or weeding school grounds; tidying a classroom; helping clear up the dining hall after meal times; or removing graffiti. - o Internal exclusion, where behaviour leads to the need for time away from other pupils in order for the learning to recover and more extensive reparation work to be undertaken. - Limited playtimes or time in class this may be necessary where there have been repeated incidents at break time or in the classroom and the pupil needs to have the opportunity to 'break the cycle' of negative behaviour. - o In some cases, a special contract, in the form of a report book, will be drawn up and targets issued to improve behaviour. - Consequence sanctions may be undertaken the child's break time and/or in lesson time as deemed appropriate and are decided based on the context of the situation. - Sometimes these may involve time in Celestine room where pupils are supported to reflect on their behaviour choices - however time in Celestine room is not a consequence in itself and should not in any way seem like a punishment.

+- If the above are not having an impact and the behaviours still persist, the Deputy Headteacher and/or Headteacher may intervene and further action may be taken in order to reduce risk of exclusion/further exclusion.
+Parents will be invited in to discuss the situation further.
+See flow chart for timescales. - In more extreme cases we may use temporary 'Fixed-term' (FEX up to 5 days) or permanent exclusion (PEX), however this can only be sanctioned by the HT and should be a last resort only. - FEX are usually as short at possible, however there are occasions where this may need to be extended e.g. - Further investigation finds that the incident was more severe than initially considered and therefore further recovery/reflection time is needed; - Previous shorter exclusions proved ineffective in bringing about long term change, therefore the only alternative is to extend the length of exclusions; - o Incident is so severe affecting large groups of pupils to a large degree that a longer period of FEX such as 5 days is necessary. - The behaviour of the child will be monitored but if there are still no improvements and behaviours pose a risk of harm that is difficult to sustain support with, then a temporarily reduced timetable may be deemed necessary whereby it is agreed that the pupil attends school on a part-time basis for a short while in order for strategies to have an impact and the pupil is able to access school in an emotionally stable state however advice on this will be sought from a representative of the Local Authority, usually a SEND Specialist Teacher.